austintoddj/zip-calc/readme.md

 #### Step 3: PgSQL Import

 Once inside your database, import the `maps.sql` table included in the project.
-If you need some assistance on getting up and running with a PgSQL database, find more out about it on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04).
+If you need some assistance on getting up and running with a PgSQL database, find out more on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04).

 #### Step 4: Update the Credentials